Riverside Insights: Modern era

 Beginning with the publication of the Stanford-Binet Intelligence Scale during World War I, Houghton Mifflin became increasingly involved in publishing standardized tests.
 The Riverside Publishing Company was officially established as a wholly owned subsidiary of Houghton Mifflin in 1979.
+HMH sold Riverside to private equity firm Alpine Investors who renamed it as Riverside Insights in 2018.
+It is now a remote company.